Selected National Scholarships and Fellowships

 Please note that the campus application process begins in the junior spring for some senior year competitions with early fall deadlines, e.g., Fulbright, Rhodes, Marshall, and Mitchell.

 Please be advised that before we nominate you or endorse your candidacy for a fellowship competition, we will perform a conduct and academic honesty check to confirm that you are in good disciplinary and academic standing.
-The appropriate release/waiver will be requested from you as necessary.
+Click here for the release/waiver form; please sign and return to the Fellowships Office.

 Jump to a Fellowship Opportunity: